ZeGmX/PiflouzBot/README.md

 3. To stop the container, either use `/reboot` on Discord, stop the container in the `Docker Desktop` app (`Containers` page), or run `docker stop devtest`

 ### Acknowledgements:
-This project uses [data](https://github.com/ZeGmX/PiflouzBot/blob/master/src/events/assets/french_words.csv) from Boris New & Christophe Pallierthe's [`Lexique`](http://www.lexique.org/) database, which is licensed under the [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license.
-The database can be queried at [http://www.lexique.org/shiny/openlexicon/](http://www.lexique.org/shiny/openlexicon/).
-The authors of the database are not responsible for the content of this project.
+This project uses [data](https://github.com/ZeGmX/PiflouzBot/blob/master/src/events/assets/) from Boris New & Christophe Pallierthe's [`Lexique`](http://www.lexique.org/) database (which can be queried at [http://www.lexique.org/shiny/openlexicon/](http://www.lexique.org/shiny/openlexicon/)) and [Gutemberg french word list](https://github.com/chrplr/openlexicon/blob/master/datasets-info/Liste-de-mots-francais-Gutenberg/README-liste-francais-Gutenberg.md).
+The authors of the databases are not responsible for the content of this project.